-How to Find a Good CPA for Your Taxes
+How to Find a Good Local CPA for Your Taxes

 Finding a good CPA for taxes takes effort.
-Learning how to pick a CPA can be made easier by applying useful tips and considering what you want out of a CPA.
+Learning how to pick a CPA near you that is the best fit for your tax needs can be made easier by applying useful tips and considering what you want out of a tax professional.

 Key Takeaways